Lindblad parameters from high resolution spectroscopy to describe collision induced decoherence in the gas phase -- Application to acetylene

-With the increasing availability of computational power and promises of the quantum technologies, the impact of decoherence processes caused by the interactions with the environment is receiving more and more attention in studies of the dynamics of realistic open systems.\cite{jpcm_28_213001} It is worth to mention the importance of decoherence in the context of molecular rotation\cite{rmp_91_035005} control, which is particularly relevant in this case, but also in biological systems,\cite{jppac_190_372} charge transfer in molecules,\cite{pra_78_063408} vibration of adsorbed molecules\cite{jcp_128_194709} or chemical reactions.\cite{jpca_116_11273} In the context of quantum control, decoherence caused by the interaction of the system of interest with its environment is a major issue for applications.
+With the increasing availability of computational power and promises of the quantum technologies, the impact of decoherence processes caused by the interactions with the environment is receiving more and more attention in studies of the dynamics of realistic open systems.\cite{jpcm_28_213001} It is worth to mention the importance of decoherence in the context of molecular rotation\cite{rmp_91_035005} control, which is particularly relevant in this case, but also in biological systems,\cite{jppac_190_372,NJP_16_045007} molecular dynamics,\cite{pra_78_063408,jcp_148_134304} vibration of adsorbed molecules\cite{jcp_128_194709,prb_100_245431} or chemical reactions.\cite{jpca_116_11273,jpb_50_082001} In the context of quantum control, decoherence caused by the interaction of the system of interest with its environment is a major issue for applications.
 Decoherence can act against the control performance or induce a loss of ``quantum" property (loss of coherence).
-In spite of this, theoretical control studies were mainly conducted in the gas phase without assessment of environment-induced processes.
+Although, numerous theoretical control studies were mainly conducted without assessment of the environment-induced processes, the attention is now to include dissipative environments.\cite{prl_95_113001,jcp_124_154105,jcp_142_134304}

-The primary source of decoherence, inherent to the system, arises from intramolecular vibrational redistribution (IVR) and was discussed before.\cite{mp_113_4000} It is included in the simulation dynamics by design.\cite{mp_113_4000,mp_116_2213} All environmental effects acting on the molecule are expected to cause decoherence that, in the gas phase, is well pictured by the alteration of the shape of the spectral lines.\cite{aj_2_251} It can easily be shown that collisions are the main source of shape alteration at atmospheric pressure, giving rise in the time domain to population transfers from one rotational level to another.
+Within the scope of rovibration dynamics and its eventual control, the primary source of perturbation, inherent to the system, arises from intramolecular vibrational redistribution (IVR) and was discussed before.\cite{mp_113_4000} It is included in the simulation dynamics by design.\cite{mp_113_4000,mp_116_2213} All environmental effects acting on the molecule are expected to cause decoherence that, in the gas phase, is well pictured by the alteration of the shape of the spectral lines.\cite{aj_2_251} It can easily be shown that collisions are the main source of shape alteration at atmospheric pressure, giving rise in the time domain to population transfers from one rotational level to another.